01fe23bcs144/DAA-project/README.md

 - **Bellman-Ford Algorithm**: Identifies negative weight cycles, applicable in financial transactions.
 - **Floyd-Warshall Algorithm**: Computes the shortest paths among all nodes, useful for network routing tables.

-Employing spanning tree and shortest path algorithms streamlines complex networks, resulting in improved designs and cost efficiency.

 ---

-### **Algorithm Design Techniques: An Overview**
+### 9. Algorithm Design Techniques: An Overview
-Algorithm design techniques are strategic approaches for addressing problems:
 1. **Divide and Conquer**:
-   - Break down problems into smaller, manageable segments, solve individually, and then combine solutions.
+   - Break down problems into smaller, manageable segments, solve them individually, and then combine solutions.
    - **Example**: Merge Sort and Quick Sort for extensive datasets.
    - **Significance**: This method simplifies overarching issues by concentrating on smaller tasks.